henriqueblobato/django_api_todo/README.md

-# Django API Project
+# Django TO DO API

 This Django project serves as an API for a Todo application.
+It uses Github Actions on the main branch to run the tests.
 It provides endpoints for managing Todo items and includes authentication using tokens.

 ## Project Structure